rickballard/CoPolitic/docs/intent/club/CoPolitic20251201/ADVISORY_To_Co1_CivicAlignmentAssociation_v1.md

 Current reality on repo:

-- The role spec still lives in /docs/defs/TOS-AI_OnePager.md.
+- The role spec still lives in /docs/defs/CoSteward_OnePager.md.
-- The UI and copy now introduce the **CoSteward** as the role name, with TOS-AI called out as a **legacy label** and temporary filename.
+- The UI and copy now introduce the **CoSteward** as the role name, with CoSteward called out as a **legacy label** and temporary filename.

 Desired end state for Co1 to drive over time:

 1. **Canonical naming**

    - Migrate the spec file to something like /docs/defs/CoSteward_OnePager.md.
-   - Maintain a short legacy stub for TOS-AI that:
+   - Maintain a short legacy stub for CoSteward that:
      - Explains the rename,
      - Points to the CoSteward spec,
      - Remains stable for any external references already in the wild.

 2. **Repo-wide copy alignment**

-   - Replace TOS-AI with CoSteward in:
+   - Replace CoSteward with CoSteward in:
      - Roles listings,
      - Docs indexes,
-     - Any diagrams or markdown fragments that treat TOS-AI as current.
+     - Any diagrams or markdown fragments that treat CoSteward as current.

 3. **Indexing hooks**

    - Ensure CoIndex / CoGbx have clean entries for:
      - ole/CoSteward (primary),
-     - ole/TOS-AI (legacy, aliased).
+     - ole/CoSteward (legacy, aliased).
    - Include relationships to:
      - CAP,
      - Civic Alignment Association,